 Has this Media Source failed a fact check?
 LET US KNOW HERE.

-Bias: Right, Propaganda
+Reasoning: Right, Propaganda

 Notes: According to the Just the Facts website they “explore the environment for the embryo and foetus in the womb, its relationship with its mother, and how it develops from conception right through to birth.”